anakinj/ruby-jwt/README.md

 A ruby implementation of the [RFC 7519 OAuth JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) standard.

-If you have further questions related to development or usage, join us: [ruby-jwt google group](https://groups.google.com/forum/#!forum/ruby-jwt).
+If you have further questions related to development or usage, drop a question or comment in the [discussions](https://github.com/jwt/ruby-jwt/discussions).

-See [CHANGELOG.md](CHANGELOG.md) for a complete set of changes and [upgrade guide](UPGRADING.md) for upgrading between major versions.
+See [CHANGELOG.md](CHANGELOG.md) for a complete set of changes and [UPGRADING.md](UPGRADING.md) for upgrading between major versions.

 ## Sponsors